Glomerular Basement Membrane (GBM) Necrosis

 Emergency safety firstUrgent warning signs are highlighted below.

-Glomerular Basement Membrane (GBM) Necrosis refers to the severe damage or death of the glomerular basement membrane, a critical component of the kidneys’ filtering system.
+Glomerular Basement Membrane (GBM) Necrosis refers to the damage or death of the glomerular basement membrane, a critical component of the ’ filtering system.
 The GBM is a thin layer that acts as a barrier, filtering waste and excess substances from the blood to form urine.
-When the GBM is damaged or necrotic, it can lead to serious kidney problems, affecting the body’s ability to maintain proper fluid and electrolyte balance.
+When the GBM is damaged or necrotic, it can lead to serious problems, affecting the body’s ability to maintain proper fluid and electrolyte balance.

 Pathophysiology